chenlei-leng/chenlei-leng.github.io/_pages/about.md

   > This helps me understand your critical thinking and motivation beyond a restatement of my published work.

 - Details on PhD scholarships and admission procedures can be found at the [PolyU Graduate School](https://www.polyu.edu.hk/gs/).
+See [leaflet in English](/files/HKPFS 2026-27 leaflet_EN.pdf) or [leaflet in Chinese](/files/HKPFS 2026-27 leaflet_SC.pdf)

 While I may not be able to reply to every message, I carefully review all applications and will reach out to those who are a strong fit.